unoplatform/uno/doc/articles/interop/apple-login.md

    _appleSignInDelegate = new AuthorizationControllerDelegate(this);
    ```

    **Note**: It's important to retain a reference to the delegate (`_appleSignInDelegate`) to avoid garbage collection issues.
-This ensures that the authorization process completes without interruption.
+This ensures that the authorization process is completed without interruption.

 3. Inject the Apple Sign-In button into the visual tree using `VisualTreeHelper.AdaptNative`: